Christophe Nicot, Kansas University Medical Center, USA

 Molecular Cancer is excited to present a series of original research and review articles related to genome editing and reprogramming.

 Aims and scope

 Molecular Cancer is an open access, peer-reviewed journal interested in attracting high-quality original research and reviews that present or highlight significant advances in all areas of cancer and related biomedical science.

 2021 Thematic Series: mRNA therapies and mRNA vaccines in cancer

 In this review, Sahebkar et al. summarize the current knowledge on the contribution of the NLRP3 inflammasome on potential cancer promotion and therapy.

 The Chinese American Hematologist and Oncologist Network (CAHON) has published an important and timely Editorial in the Journal of Hematology & Oncology.
 Molecular Cancer is proud to stand with them in denouncing in the strongest terms all forms of discrimination and crimes against any racial/ethnic group, including Asian Americans and Pacific Islanders, and to call on our readers to pursue racial equality and tolerance in the USA and beyond.

 Molecular Cancer is a top rated Springer Nature journal.
 Prof. Christophe Nicot and the editorial team performed in the top percentile of journals based on data collected from the Journal Author Satisfaction Survey.
 We are recognising extraordinary editors for their commitment and passion to their journals.
 Read more about editorial excellence here.

 What is trending?

-Click here to see which articles published in Molecular Cancer have been shared the most in the past three months.
+Click here to see which articles published in Molecular Cancer have been shared the most in 2021.